-The Security Policy is expressed by the set of Security Functional Requirements and implemented by the TOE.
-As the TOE is a hardware security platform, the security policy of the TOE provides countermeasures against: leakage of information, physical probing, malfunctions, physical manipulations, access to code, access to data memory and abuse of functionality.
-Hence the TOE shall:
+The Security Policy is expressed by the set of Security Functional Requirements and is implemented by the TOE.
+It covers the following issues:

+As the TOE is a hardware security platform, the security policy of the TOE provides countermeasures against: leakage of information, physical probing, malfunctions, physical manipulations, access to code, access to data memory, abuse of functionality.

+Hence the TOE shall maintain

-- maintain the integrity and the confidentiality of data stored in the memory of the TOE and - maintain the integrity, the correct operation and the confidentiality of Security Functions
+- the integrity and the confidentiality of code and data stored in its memories, - the different CPU modes with the related capabilities for configuration and memory access and - the integrity, the correct operation and the confidentiality of security functionality provided by the TOE.